Sheldonwl/rancher-installs/air-gap/rke/default-self-signed-cert/default-install.md

 ```

 ### Render Helm Charts
-If you use the default self-signed cert option, you will need to install cert-manager and than Rancher with the following command:
+If you use the default self-signed cert option, you will need to install cert-manager and then Rancher with the following command:
-(You might need to run this on the node with internet access and then copy the cert-managers *.tgz* file over.)
 ```
 helm repo add jetstack https://charts.jetstack.io helm repo update